Ultz/VulkanBook-Old/chapter3/4-intro_to_matrices.md

 ## Row-major vs. column-major

+Before you can learn anything about matrices, you need to understand matrix ordering.

 There is some debate as to how matrices should be laid out in memory.
 Matrices are made up of rows (horizontal) and columns (vertical).
 There are two different ways a matrix can be laid out: row-major, and column-major.

 In row-major, the index progresses from left to right, dropping down to the next row after reaching the end.
 In column-major matrices, the index progresses from top to bottom, moving right to the next column after reaching the end.
 To demonstrate: